odoo/documentation/legal/terms/online.rst

 open days, and 90% of the critical bugs (when a user can not work on the system anymore) are processed within 2 hours.

-The Odoo portal allows you to track you support tickets.
+The Twenty20 portal allows you to track you support tickets.

 4.3 Service Availability
 ------------------------

-Customer databases are hosted in the closest Odoo data center (EMEA: France,
+Customer databases are hosted in the closest Twenty20 data center (EMEA: France,
 Americas: Canada, APAC: Hong Kong or Taiwan).
 Each customer instance is replicated in real-time on a hot-standby system located in the same data center.